 22. Two ranch lots adjacent to Highway 68 on either side of the York Road entrance and 19 estate lots near Highway 68 on either side of the Ragsdale Drive (Ryan Ranch) entrance will be exposed to 55-60 dBA Day/Night (Ldn) noise levels generated by aircraft operations and vehicular traffic along the highway.
+Sec.
+3 construction phase of the project.
+Mitigation Measures and the second

-22. All residential lots in the subdivision will experience annoyance from noise levels less than 55 Ldn caused by various aircraft operations such as engine runoff before takeoff; landings and takeoffs; by periodic Laguna Seca auto races and by testing of military ordnance at Fort Ord.
+22. All residential lots in the subdivision will experience annoyance from noise levels less than 55 Ldn caused by various aircraft operations such as engine runoff before takeoff, landings and takeoffs; by periodic Laguna Seca auto races and by testing of military ordnance at Fort Ord.

-25. High noise levels will be generated on-site by various grading, and other heavy equipment during the construction phase of the project.
+25. High noise levels will be generated on-site by various grading, and other heavy equipment during the